ularc/zurada/software/vasp.rst

 ~~~~~~~~~~~~~~~~~~~~

 A common recommendation is to launch 2 MPI ranks per socket, especially when each socket has a large number of cores
-(e.g., 48 or 96).
+(e.g., 32 or 64).
 This setup helps balance communication overhead and computational efficiency,
 particularly for Gamma-point-only calculations.

-Our CPU-only nodes have 2 sockets with 64 cores each, so this setting is appropriate.
+Our CPU-only nodes have 2 sockets with 16 cores each, so this setting is appropriate.

 Use of NCORE
 ~~~~~~~~~~~~

 NCORE defines the number of cores used per MPI rank for FFT parallelization.
 A good heuristic is to set NCORE to match the number of cores per socket or divide the total cores per node by the number of MPI ranks.
-For example, on our dual-socket nodes with 64 cores per socket (128 total), using 2 MPI ranks per socket (4 total) would suggest NCORE = 32.
+For example, on our hgxh200 nodes with 56 cores per socket (112 total), using 2 MPI ranks per socket (4 total) would suggest NCORE = 28.

 Avoid Over-Parallelization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~